 Since the proposed project does not meet preference A and B, a site design alternatives analysis is required.
-The proposal most closely conforms to 'C' (structured mounted antennas below roof line), and the applicant has submitted a satisfactory site design alternatives analysis (See Attachment E).
+The proposal most closely conforms to 'C' -- building or structure mounted antennas below roof line (facade mount, pole mount) visible from public right-of-way, and the applicant has submitted a satisfactory site design alternatives analysis (See Attachment E).